CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 Notes:
-encryption with CLI requires to zip a folder also? how do they install crypt4CH in SD Desktop?
-DO they need to install phyton first? where do they find the data? where do they find the sds public key and how to we call it? video with data woner or seq facility or multiple data owners
+encryption with CLI requires to zip/ compress a folder also? how do they install crypt4CH in SD Desktop?
+DO they need to install phyton first? where do they find the data? where do they find the sds public key and how to we call it?
+Add link video with data owner or seq facility or multiple data owners